dmind-gmbh/extension-cookieman/README.md

 > "cookie_http+html": an HTML (=HTTP+HTML) cookie which is also readable from JavaScript
 >
 > "cookie_http": an HTTP cookie
+>
+> You can add your own types by adding a localization string "type.‹you type key›"

 #### *trackingObjects*.*‹tracking object key›*.*show*.*‹tracking item key›*.*provider*: String
 > the provider, e.g. Google